Sustainability at Home – How to buy better

-This edition of Sustainability @ Home focuses on three ways you can purchase products and use services to help you live more sustainably.
+This edition of Sustainability @ Home delves into three strategies you can use to improve your purchasing habits and use services to help you live more sustainably.

 One way is to support your local independent shops!